 Traditional sales looks at the Close as the culmination of an array of sales “techniques” that, properly executed, leads the client to say “Yes”.
 It is the penultimate moment of every sales effort resulting from a “sense of urgency” that you create for the client.
 In traditional sales technique, the Close is the proof that you have done your job well.

 The problem with the traditional techniques is several-fold, however.
 Firstly, they are inauthentic.
 Your relationship with clients should not be about manipulating them to do what best serves your mortgage payment schedule.
 Secondly, consumers today are far more aware, knowledgeable and savvy than were the consumers of ten, twenty and thirty years ago when the classic sales techniques were developed by Xerox, IBM and used car dealers.
 Consumers can spot an inauthentic, nervous or manipulative sales technique long before it’s out on the table.

 Its time to re-evaluate how we view the Close.

 What if the Close was not the penultimate moment of every sales effort, but rather a logical conclusion to satisfying the needs of the client?
 What if the Close happened before the client ever told you what they wanted researched?
 What if the client made the decision to buy without any pressure from you at all and created their own sense of urgency to avoid missing out on the opportunities you uncovered for him?

 Rightly viewed, the close should happen before the presentation ever begins.
 In an appropriately structured relationship, we are not selling anything, so there is no sale to close.
 In the relationship paradigm, there is no pressure to buy other than the pressure of the consequences of not buying.
 When you are a consultant rather than a salesperson, the client closes the buy, not you, and they do so in a very scheduled and predictable manner.

-We will spend the next week discussing the Close and seeing if we can get to Nirvana from here.
+Join me in this week’s 365 Guide as we spend the next week discussing the Close and seeing if we can get to Nirvana from here.